deeprajsingh003/emaildata-analysis-and-visualization/README.md

 ---
 ## Notes on Authorship & Learning
 This is a **guided academic project**.
-I executed all steps independently by following course instructions and example videos,customized parameters, explored optional extensions, and documented results honestly.
+I executed all steps independently by following course instructions & example videos,customized parameters, explored optional extensions, and documented results honestly.

 The focus of this project was understanding **end-to-end data workflows** rather than claiming original algorithm designs.